apache/druid/docs/querying/sql-window-functions.md

 Window functions are an [experimental](../development/experimental.md) feature.
 Development and testing are still at early stage.
 Feel free to try window functions and provide your feedback.
 Windows functions are not currently supported by multi-stage-query engine so you cannot use them in SQL-based ingestion.

-Set the context parameter `enableWindowing: true` to use window functions.

 :::